RMLio/matey/README.md

 ### Setting up Matey by including minified script in page
 To build the minified script, you first need to install all of the Matey's dependencies by running `npm install` from inside the project directory.
-Then you can create a minified version of Matey by running `npm run build:browser`, which puts the script in `assets/js/matey.min.js`.
+Then you can create a minified version of Matey by running `npm run build:browser`, which puts the script in the current directory.
-You can also choose your own file destination by running `browserify matey/matey.js --standalone matey -t urify/transform -t brfs | uglifyjs > my/file/destination.min.js`.
+You can also choose your own file destination by running `browserify lib/index.js --standalone matey -t urify/transform -t brfs | uglifyjs > my/file/destination.min.js`.

 To set up Matey in your page, include the script in your HTML code, and call Matey's `init` function.
 ```html